Duplicate Account Detection

 Distorted metrics

-Your user counts, engagement stats, and growth numbers are inflated with duplicate users.
-Product decisions based on these faulty numbers lead you astray.
+Your user counts, engagement stats, and growth numbers are padded by the same few people under different names.
+Product decisions made on those figures lead you astray.

 Abused programs

-Per-user resource caps, referral bonuses, promotional credits, and free-tier limits all break down when one person can multiply themselves and get away with it.
+Per-user resource caps, referral bonuses, promotional credits, and free-tier limits all break down when one person can arrive as six and collect six times.

 Eroded brand trust

 When users discover that reviews are manipulated, leaderboards are gamed, or votes are stuffed, they lose trust in your platform.
-Legitimate users leave.
+The honest majority leaves.

 How Dregs Detects Duplicate Accounts

 Dregs doesn't rely on a single signal.
-It combines device fingerprinting, cross-account relationship discovery, identity analysis, and behavioral patterns to catch multi-accounters from multiple angles at once.
+It combines device fingerprinting, cross-account relationship discovery, identity analysis, and behavioral patterns to surface suspicious accounts from several angles at once.

 Uniqueness Score